 Antonia had her back to Gina as she continued to look out the kitchen window even though the car was no longer in sight, but then she turned toward Gina and for a split second the sun caught in her eyes and Gina noticed a slight shimmer, as if Antonia were holding back tears.
 But that wasn’t possible Gina thought, because Antonia was always strong, never emotional.

 “Gina, we need to turn out the mares.”
 Antonia opened the back door and stepped out.
-Her voice was strong as always, no hint of sadness or longing.
+Her voice was strong as always, no hint of sadness.
 Gina followed her without another word.